VenkMallikarjun/BayesENproteomics/README.md

 ### Mixed-species example

-For the mixed species dataset in Fig. 2 and 3 of [PREPRINT], analysis can be performed by calling BayesENproteomics.m as follows:
+For the mixed species dataset in Fig. 2 and 3 of [Mallikarjun et al. (2018)](https://www.biorxiv.org/content/early/2018/04/06/295527), analysis can be performed by calling BayesENproteomics.m as follows:

 Human-specific peptide analysis: